-Once the proposal has been funded, the PI should provide the appropriate subawardee contact information to the Sponsored Projects accountant so that a completed Subrecipient Status Questionnaire (Exhibit 1) can be obtained from the subrecipient.
-Using the Subrecipient Status Questionnaire and the Risk Analysis Matrix (Exhibit 2), the PI may be asked to assist Sponsored Projects in determining whether or not additional risk mitigation steps should be taken.
+Once the proposal has been funded, the PI should provide the appropriate subawardee contact information to the Sponsored Projects accountant so that a completed Subrecipient Status Questionnaire (Exhibit 1) or the FDP Organizational Profile can be obtained from the subrecipient.
+Using the Subrecipient Status Questionnaire or the FDP Organizational Profile and the Risk Analysis Matrix (Exhibit 2), the PI may be asked to assist Sponsored Projects in determining whether or not additional risk mitigation steps should be taken.
 High-risk subrecipients may be asked to submit supporting documentation in the form of original receipts, copies of payroll records, or audits.